-Big changes are coming if you’re planning to holiday in Europe over the next few years — and it’s worth being prepared so there are no surprises at the border.
+Big changes are coming if you’re planning to holiday in Europe over the next few years — and it’s important that you are aware and there are no surprises at the border.

 Here’s what’s happening, what it means for us as UK passport holders, and why you might want to plan ahead: